Era Overview

 The Season That Stopped

 On August 12, 1994, major league baseball players walked off the field.
-They did not come back for 232 days.
+They didn't come back for 232 days.
 The World Series was cancelled for the first time since 1904, and the sport lost a generation of fans.

 Bonds, McGwire, and the Summer of '98